 - Use videos, images, and photos to attract attention.

 - Network!
 Crowdfunding is based on relationships.
 Online campaigns can help you get the word out about your project.

 - Give your lenders recognition.
 Plan time to connect with potential lenders and answer their questions.
 Personally thank everyone that donates, and give investors exclusive perks like early access to your product.

 For more information:

-- Read the Canada Business Network’s guide to crowdfunding.
+- Read the Business Development Bank of Canada’s (BDC) guide to crowdfunding.

 - Check out the Canadian Crowdfunding Directory for a list of all active and beta Canadian crowdfunding platforms.